department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 ## Am I eligible for VADIP dental insurance for Veterans?

-If you’re enrolled in the VA health care system, you’re eligible.
+If you’re signed up for the VA health care system, you’re eligible.
-If your beneficiaries and dependents are enrolled in the Civilian Health and Medical Program of the VA (CHAMPVA), they’re also eligible.
+If your beneficiaries and dependents are signed up for the Civilian Health and Medical Program of the VA (CHAMPVA), they’re also eligible.

 You and your dependents can use the program if you live in the United States,